Contrasting Bogota Financial (BSBK) & Its Competitors

 |2.21

-Bogota Financial has a beta of 1.18, indicating that its stock price is 18% more volatile than the S&P 500.
-Comparatively, Bogota Financial’s peers have a beta of 0.78, indicating that their average stock price is 22% less volatile than the S&P 500.
+Bogota Financial has a beta of 1.18, meaning that its share price is 18% more volatile than the S&P 500.
+Comparatively, Bogota Financial’s rivals have a beta of 0.78, meaning that their average share price is 22% less volatile than the S&P 500.

-This table compares Bogota Financial and its peers’ net margins, return on equity and return on assets.

-This table compares Bogota Financial and its peers revenue, earnings per share and valuation.
+This table compares Bogota Financial and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue